buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Types/IfcBendingParameterSelect.md

 # IfcBendingParameterSelect

-A select type for selecting between simple measure types for reinforcement bending parameters.
+A select type for selecting between simple measure types for reinforcement bending parameters.<!-- end of definition -->

 > HISTORY  New type in IFC4.